Wildst/dnd/dm/Dragon of Icespire Peak/README.md

 * A 3rd floor is discovered where they find the body of Rivana, who suddenly remembers more about her past.
 * After pushing past a lot of hard wind they end up getting a chest out a room that looks a lot bigger when you stand in it.
 * Another door looks very interesting to explore next...

+### 25/02/2022 - Session 2.4
+* They enter a library with a petrified new player character, after some moving towards a different room and smart usage of butterflies he is able to talk and join the group.
+* Exploration makes some people invisible for a while and reveals the secrets of the mind of others but eventualy brings everyone to the 3rd floor where a barbed devil is defending a room filled with very weird items.
+* An interesting magically warded door is the next challenge to be passed ( together with the mystery of the skulls ), these are problems the well rested lvl 5 characters will probably be able to solve tomorrow...

 ## [Preparations](secrets/Preparations%20home)